stfc-aeg/odin-config/README.md

 # Example mongosh commands

-To connect to a mongo instance, create a database called tormongo
+To connect to a mongo instance, create a database called tormongo, and insert some dummy data.

 `mongosh "<connectionString>"`
 `use tormongo`